TheFifthRider/simply-roleplaying-webapp/docs/basics/tests.md

 >
 > The gamemaster agrees that these are good choices, so the thief rolls their 1d10 Presence, 1d6 Intimidation, and 1d12 for their Smuggler background.
 >
-> They roll a 2, a 1, and a 3 for a total of 6--  not a great roll.
-Fortunately, they have a +5 attribute modifier to their Presence, bringing the total of the roll up to 11.
+> They roll a 10, a 5, and a 5 for a total of 20--  a spectacular roll.
+They have a +5 attribute modifier to their Presence, bringing the total of the roll up to 25.
 >
-> Unfortunately, the difficulty of the test was _15_, so an 11 is a _failure_, which means _the merchant refuses and threatens to involve the authorities_.
-Based on the skills used, the gamemaster now has everything they need to paint a picture of how merchant responds to the smuggler who just attempted to intimidate them, describing how _the merchant refuses and threatens to involve the authorities_.
+> The difficulty of the test was _15_, and 25 is 10 higher than the difficulty, which makes it a _full success_. which means _you win them over or they don't seem to notice this time-- the merchant accepts the deal_.
+Based on the skills used, the gamemaster now has everything they need to paint a picture of how the sweating merchant responds to the smuggler's intimidation and ultimately gives in.

 <br/>